nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

 ## Overview

-In Lesson 2 you learned how to use other’s results.
+In Lesson 2 you learned how to use other's results.
 In this lesson, we focus on making open results.
 We will start by discussing what it means to make reproducible results.
 Having earlier in the course discussed the computational reproducibility practices in open software, in this lesson, we specifically emphasize the importance of collaborations in making those results open and reproducible.
 This begins with acknowledging that the scientific results are not made by single individuals.
 We will then teach how to ensure equitable, fair, and successful collaborations when making your open results that acknowledge all contributions.
 Once you’ve planned the rules of engagement, we will provide you with ways to ensure that your reporting and publication abide by open results principles and combat the reproducibility crisis.

 ## Learning Objectives